authzed/workshops/ai-agent-authorization/README.md

 OPENAI_API_KEY=<your-openai-api-key>
 ```

+3. Start SpiceDB locally by running the command

+`spicedb serve --grpc-preshared-key "<SPICEDB_API_KEY>"`

-3. Open the Jupyter notebook and run all cells
+4. Open the Jupyter notebook and run all cells

 ## How it works